-- 46. That under the direct supervision of the audit committee or, if applicable, of a specialised committee of the Board of Directors, an internal control and management function should exist delegated to an internal unit or department of the company which is expressly charged with the following responsibilities: - a) Ensure the proper functioning of risk management and control systems and, in particular, that they adequately identify, manage and quantify all material risks that may affect the company. - b) Actively participate in the creation of the risk strategy and in important decisions regarding risk management. - c) Ensure that the risk management and control systems adequately mitigate risks as defined by policy issued by the Board of Directors.
+- 46. That under the direct supervision of the audit committee or, if applicable, of a specialised committee of the Board of Directors, an internal control and management function should exist, performed by an internal unit or department of the company which is expressly charged with the following responsibilities: - a) Ensuring the proper functioning of risk management and control systems and, in particular, that they adequately identify, manage and quantify all material risks that may affect the company. - b) Actively participating in drawing up the risk strategy and in important decisions regarding risk management. - c) Ensuring that the risk management and control systems adequately mitigate risks as defined by policy issued by the Board of Directors.